BioComputingUP/GeomeTRe/README.md

 **GeomeTRe** uses data from RepeatsDB and PDB structures, employing method of circular fitting to provide fast and accurate analysis of these parameters, offering a comprehensive solution for structured tandem repeat proteins -**STRPs**.

+It takes about 2 minutes to calculate 100 structures with 10 threads and a SSD disk, excluding downloading structures time.

+## Algorithm

 ### Rotation